aeturnum/elixir_euler/README.md

-# elixir_euler
+# Project Euler problems solved in elixer

-Project Euler problems solved in elixer
+I wanted to learn Elixer, and project euler seemed the best way to do it.